 How will opportunities at Purdue support your interests, both in and out of the classroom?
 (Respond in 100 words or fewer.)

-As a forensic scientist, I would like to develop a more accurate DNA analysis methodology.
-DNA is easily altered by its surroundings, making it lose its important information.
-In Purdue I am excited to take courses such as Genetics and take a clinical year where I will be able to learn more and have hands-on experience on how the environment has an effect on DNA composition.
+As a forensic scientist, I would like to develop a more accurate DNA analysis methodology to minimize error affected by its surroundings.
+In Purdue I am excited to take courses such as Genetics and take a clinical year where I will be able to learn more and have hands-on experience on how the environment affects DNA composition.
 I also look forward to conducting research in the Bioinformatics and Discovery Systems Lab where I will be able to familiarize myself with the common genomic biotechnology methods to look for their flaws that can be improved.
 In addition, I will be able to look for ways to restore DNA markers from damaged DNA.

 I am also interested in joining the Forensic Science Club where I will be able to gain connections with forensic experts and learn more about the forensic science fields.